mierzynskiwojciech/mierzynskiwojciech.github.io/index.md

 Skills used:

--Data Integration - Data Cleaning - Data Sorting - Pivot Tables - Data Filtering - Data Formatting -Data Transformation - Data Manipulation - Database Querying in SQL - Data Visualization - Charting and Graphing - Data Exploration - Data Interpretation - Storytelling with Data - Data Presentation - Data Visualization Tools (Tableau) - SQL Aggregate Functions - SQL Joins
+-Data Integration -Data Cleaning -Data Sorting -Pivot Tables -Data Filtering -Data Formatting -Data Transformation -Data Manipulation -Database Querying in SQL -Data Visualization -Charting and Graphing -Data Exploration -Data Interpretation -Storytelling with Data -Data Presentation -Data Visualization Tools (Tableau) -SQL Aggregate Functions -SQL Joins

 It has been a span of two years since the onset of the COVID-19 pandemic.
 I have examined the dataset encompassing this crucial period and have utilized visualization techniques to present comprehensive t